 However, the school is in the middle of a major £25m programme to develop all aspects of our provision.
 In April 2012, in collaboration with King Edward VI High School for Girls, the Sir Paul and Lady Ruddock Performing Arts Centre was opened.
 It provides a 400-seater Concert Hall, a 120-seater Drama Studio and further extensive provision for the teaching, rehearsal and practice of music and dance.
 In September 2013 a major redevelopment of the Modern Languages and Science department provided new teaching facilities and created a new, vast Sixth Form centre.
 This project was made possible by a generous gift of £2.5m from Andrew Brode, an alumnus of the School.
 Sporting provision is being improved, too.
-There is now a new hockey astro pitch on land near the Eastern Road grounds and in 2014 work will start on a new indoor sports centre, incorporating a new sports hall, swimming pool, space for fitness training and other indoor sports, and social space.
+There is now a new hockey astro pitch on land near the Eastern Road grounds and there is a redevelopment plan for the current 25m swimming pool and sports hall, to accommodate space for fitness training and other indoor sports, as well as social space.